sampaio96/machine-learning/machine-learning-ex7/Readme.md

-# Programming Exercise 7: Unsupervised Learning
+# Programming Exercise 7: K-means Clustering and Principal Component Analysis

+Unsupervised Learning

 We use unsupervised learning to build models that help us understand our data better.
 We discuss the k-Means algorithm for clustering that enable us to learn groupings of unlabeled data points.